miirakuy/temp/backend/README.md

 ```

 ### POST /search
-- General: Retrieved questions based on a search term.
+- General: Retrieve questions based on a search term.
 The search term is a substring of the question, and is case-insensitive.
     - Request Arguments: None.
     - Return: success value, a list of a dictionary of questions corresponding to a search term, total number of searched questions, and a list of categories of searched questions.
 - Sample: `curl http://127.0.0.1:5000/search -X POST -H "Content-Type: application/json" -d '{"searchTerm": 1990}'`